Chicago and North Western Railway: 1985 to 1995

 In 1993, several of the C&NW's routes became flooded by that year's Great Flood, which also affected other railroads that operated in the Midwest.
 The first routes on the C&NW to be flooded were the routes south of St. Paul, Minnesota.
 Ten miles of their line between North Freedom, Baraboo, and Devil's Lake were also flooded, and it isolated the C&NW's quarry supply in Rock Springs (a vintage diesel switcher from the nearby Mid-Continent Railway Museum assisted the Rock Springs quarry, until the flood cleared).
 During July, the C&NW's dry mainline through Iowa also became flooded.
-Upon learning about the flooding, several C&NW employees called into work during their time off, in order to help the railroad through the flood.
+Upon learning about the flooding, some C&NW employees called into work during their time off, in order to help the railroad through the flood.
 By the time the flood ended, most of the C&NW's rail lines remained intact and were quickly reopened.

 In February 1994, the Chicago and North Western Acquisition Corporation and the CNW Corporation merged into the Chicago and North Western Holdings Corporation, leaving only the Chicago and North Western Holdings Corporation and the Chicago and North Western Transportation Company.
 In May 1994, the Chicago and North Western Transportation Company reverted to its original name, Chicago and North Western Railway and the Chicago and North Western Holdings Corporation was renamed to the second Chicago and North Western Transportation Company.

-The Chicago and North Western corporate structure now follows:
+The Chicago and North Western corporate structure: